raphlev/React_material-ui_course/README.md

 - component/ui/Theme.js contains custom theme (like learn button and estimatebutton) and extends default theme as well (like primary secondary colors) and this extended theme is used in different components of our app
 - apps links theme.js to the entire application using a provider hook
 - for example in LandingPage.js, '...theme.x.x' is used to spread values from default theme or from Theme.js where we added common styles for estimate or learn into the components

+## Mail Serverless function

+- In Contact.jsx page, use Nodemailer.js with firebase cloud function that provide URL to trigger serverless function.
+Simple node application that impements nodemailer.js
+  See video "Using Nodemailer" + "Sending the form values"

+## Lodash to avoid mutating arrays used for state

+- In Estimate.jsx page, use lodash library> cloneDeep function to clone an array object that is defined as component state See video "Question Navigation"